(pdf) (txt)

 CHI 2006 Student Design Competition, Pittsburgh, PA

-• Managed a team of five people to design a solution using user-centered design to help students, our target user group, to be more aware of their nutrition and diet
+• Organized and managed a team of five to design a solution using user-centered design to help students to become more aware of their nutrition and diet

 • Designed and developed scenarios of service based on user interviews and focus groups

-Multimodal Interface for Technical Manuals - Office of Naval Research (HCI Capstone Project), Pittsburgh, PA
+• Multimodal Interface for Technical Manuals - Office of Naval Research, Pittsburgh, PA

 • Designed grammar and user interface of the voice user interface and its visual component